-The top photograph shows a Thai woman hurriedly steering her child past a Thai man bombed out on Thailand’s cheap rocket fuel lao khao.
+The top photograph shows a Thai woman hurriedly steering her children past a Thai man bombed out on Thailand’s cheap rocket fuel lao khao.

-Don’t be fooled by the soft drinks bottle on the floor, it’s been filled with rural Thailand’s favourite drink, rice whiskey, branded as Lao Khao.
-The energy drink bottle is a cheap way for Thailand’s rural working class men to get a few low-cost shots of the hard stuff from their local village store.
+Don’t be fooled by the soft drinks bottle on the floor.
+It’s filled with rural Thailand’s favourite drink, rice whiskey, branded as Lao Khao.
+The energy drink bottle is a cheap way for Thailand’s rural working-class men to get a few low-cost shots of the hard stuff from their local village store.

-On this particular day Wonderful Wi and myself were visiting one of Wilai’s aunts in Ban Miang Yai (Big Panda Village), about 12 kilometres from Nong Khai city.
+On this particular day, Wonderful Wi and I were visiting one of Wilai’s aunts in Ban Miang Yai (Big Panda Village), about 12 kilometres from Nong Khai city.

 The village is on the banks of the Mekong River which separates Thailand from Laos and runs through Nong Khai.
-This was one of the biggest days of the year for Ban Miang Yai as it was holding its annual long-boat race day.
+Today was one of the biggest days of the year for Ban Miang Yai as it was holding its annual longboat race day.

-Wilai’s aunt was laying on a barbecue and drinks for some of her family at her village home, and mid afternoon the long-boat races would be taking place on the Mekong River.
+Wilai’s aunt was laying on a barbecue and drinks for some of her family at her village home.
+Mid-afternoon the longboat races would be taking place on the Mekong River.
 It sounded like a perfect day.

 By one in the afternoon the barbecue was sizzling away and nine or ten of us were enjoying ourselves with grilled meats, soft drinks and for the men a few shots of Scotch Whiskey heavily topped up with ice and soda water.

-I was pleasantly surprised after being there for over two hours and not having been asked to spend one baht.
+I’d been there for two hours and not spent one baht.
 My perfect day was getting even better.
-For me, Thai hospitality in Nong Khai had broken new grounds, I was the one getting free food and drink…. wonderful.
+For me, Thai hospitality in Nong Khai had broken new grounds.
+I was the one getting free food and drink, excellent.

-On my way down from the top of the road a Thai man in his early forties was stood at the junction of the highway and incline to the main village street.
-He stood there rooted to the spot, and on my return half of an hour later I passed him again standing in exactly the same place.
+On my way down from the highway road I’d passed a Thai man in his early forties stood at the junction of the highway and main village street.
+He had been standing there rooted to the spot, and on my return a half-hour later, I passed him again in the same place.
 I guessed his lift to work must be late.

 ‘Wilai, why is that man over there just standing on the road and not going anywhere’.

 ‘Hus…band, I ask aunt same before.
-She speak he ding dong (not all there) and dunk (drunk).
+She speaks he ding dong (not all there) and dunk (drunk).
 He like dink (drink) lao khao too much’.

-Amazingly, as if by magic, the ding dong and drunk man started to move the 20 metres or so along the highway towards the top of the driveway.
+Amazingly, as if by magic, the ding dong and dunk man started to move the 20 metres along the highway toward the top of our driveway.
 It was painful to watch.
-It was literally ten paces forward and nine back.
-Indecision must have been etched on the soles of his feet, either that, or totally wankered.
+It was ten paces forward and nine back.
+Indecision imprinted on the soles of his feet, either that or wankered.

-My understanding of the Thai language is limited, my knowledge of the strange Thai and Lao mix they speak in Isaan is even less.
-Basically, even I knew she had told the man to get up and bugger off.
+My understanding of the Thai language is limited; my knowledge of the strange Thai and Lao mix they speak in Isaan is even less.
+Even I knew she had told the man to get up and bugger off.

-Then…. a sea of apathy drenched the tarmac road.
-The man somehow got to his feet and for the next ten minutes or so staggered back and forth over a five metre trail before he collapsed once more, his lao khao filled head just missing the bodywork of our rented car.
+Then a sea of apathy drenched the tarmac road.
+The man somehow got to his feet and for the next, ten minutes or so staggered back and forth over a five-metre trail before he collapsed once again, his lao khao filled head just missing the bodywork of our rented car.

-For the next 20 minutes he lay motionless making strange wailing and moaning noises.
+For the next 20 minutes, he lay motionless, making strange wailing and moaning noises.
 It was as if an invisible gang of thugs were continually kicking and punching him.
 Then silence broke out.
-Only the sizzling of beef and vegetables grilling on a barbecue could be heard.
+The only sound was the sizzling of beef and vegetables grilling on a barbecue.